farsanasakkeer/Vehicle-Accident-Alert-System/README.md

 ## How to Use
 - Upload the code to the Arduino Nano.
-  Compile and Upload:

-After saving the code, you can compile and upload it to your Arduino board by clicking the Upload button (the right-facing arrow icon).
-Make sure your Arduino is connected to your PC, and the correct board and port are selected under Tools > Board and Tools > Port.
+   Compile and Upload:After saving the code, you can compile and upload it to your Arduino board by clicking the Upload button (the right-facing arrow icon).Make sure your Arduino is connected to your PC, and the correct board and port are selected under Tools > Board and Tools > Port.

 - Connect all the components as shown in the circuit diagram.
 - Power on the system and wait for the device to initialize.